mikeroyal/Open-Source-Security-Guide/README.md

 [Chaos Monkey](https://github.com/Netflix/chaosmonkey) is a resiliency tool that helps applications tolerate random instance failures.
 It is fully integrated with [Spinnaker](https://www.spinnaker.io/), the continuous delivery platform.
 Chaos Monkey will work with any backend that Spinnaker supports (AWS, Google Compute Engine, Azure, Kubernetes, Cloud Foundry).

+[Vuls](https://vuls.io/) is an agent-less vulnerability scanner for Linux, FreeBSD, Container, WordPress, Programming language libraries, Network devices.

+[SpiderFoot](https://github.com/smicallef/spiderfoot) is an open source intelligence (OSINT) automation tool.
+It integrates with just about every data source available and utilises a range of methods for data analysis, making that data easy to navigate.

+[Lynis](https://cisofy.com/lynis/) is a security auditing tool for Linux, macOS, and UNIX-based systems.
+Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
+Agentless, and installation is optional.

 [Priam](https://github.com/Netflix/Priam) is a tool/process for backup/recovery, Token Management, and Centralized Configuration management for Cassandra.

 [Vector](https://github.com/Netflix/vector) is an on-host performance monitoring framework which exposes hand picked high resolution metrics to every engineer’s browser.